clenox/opentpl-module-python/README.md

   Important note: the status command is not usually needed because the OpenKasa API automatically validates connectivity.
 If there is no connectivity, OpenKasa attempts to re-   establish before sending other commands.
 If not possible, an error ("offline") will be returned.

--- Delete (un-associate) KasaSmart account from OpenKasa
+-- Delete (un-associate) KasaSmart account from OpenTPL

-  This deletes all information about the KasaSmart account associated with the uuid, including credentials, from OpenKasa.
+  This deletes all information about the KasaSmart account associated with the uuid, including credentials, from OpenTPL.
 Note this has no effect on the KasaSmart account itself.  if accidentally invoked this can be easily corrected by simply creating the account again.

   body = {"command": "del_account"}